KristanLaimon/WhatsBotCord.js/README.md

 ## Getting Started with WhatsChatMock

-_WhatsChatMock_ lets you mock a chat environment so your command behaves as if it’s running live.
+_ChatMock_ lets you mock a chat environment so your command behaves as if it’s running live.

 ## Simplest usage